 If the landlord wants to move into the property

 Unless the tenant agrees to end the lease early, the landlord must give the tenant 60 days’ notice to vacate, with the 60th day falling on or after the lease’s end date.
 This is the same as a short-term lease.
-For more information, view our Landlord giving notice to vacate page.
+For more information, view Landlord giving notice to vacate.

 If the landlord or tenant cannot continue the lease due to hardship

 The landlord or tenant can apply to the Victorian Civil and Administrative Tribunal (VCAT) to end the long-term lease early by providing evidence of any severe hardship, such as bank or income statements, or proof of a medical condition, to show they cannot continue the lease.
-For more information, visit the Application by a tenant or landlord page on the VCAT website.
+For more information, visit Application by a tenant or landlord - VCAT.

 Tenants experiencing domestic violence can also apply to VCAT to end the lease agreement early.
-For more information, view our Family violence resources page.
+For more information, view Family violence resources.

-For other vacate reasons and timeframes, view our Tenant giving notice of intention to vacate page.
+For other vacate reasons and timeframes, view Tenant giving notice of intention to vacate.